MrHraza/Celestial-Crafts/Documentation/DEPLOYMENT.md

 You will need to create a database, unless you wish to pay for a Heroku database.

-1. Go to [ElephantSQL.com](https://elephantsql.com/) and select to create a database
+1. Go to [ElephantSQL.com](https://elephantsql.com/) and select create a database
 2. Select the free database plan
 3. Select “Log in with GitHub” and authorise with GitHub
 4. Create new team form.
 You can use your name, read and agree to the T&C's, select yes for GDPR, provide your email address and click Create Team.
 Your account will be created